gelvinp/rcalc/README.md

 To build with clang instead of GCC, use `scons use_llvm=yes`.

 To build with asan, use `scons use_asan=yes`.

+To use gperf to generate the operator map, instead of std::map, use `scons gperf_path=/path/to/gperf`.

 ### Building for MacOS